almtav08/socket-server/README.md

 3. Once you have the terminal open in the server folder, execute the following command: `npm start`.
 This command will install all the dependencies needed and will run the server.
 4. To close the server you only need to focus on the terminal window and press `Ctrl + C`.
 5. To ensure optimal server conditions for each test, it is recommended to restart the server.
 To do this, simply close the server and run the `npm start` command again.
+6. If you have installed `pm2`, you can start the server with the command `npm run launch`.
+This will allow you to manage the server process easily.
+For stopping the server, you can use the command `npm run stop`.
+This will stop the server process managed by `pm2`.

 ## Cómo preparar el servidor